Be-Secure/BeSman/README.md

 	bes help
 	bes list

-# Prerequisite

-Please use OAH commands to create Bes installed virtual machine.
-Use oah-installer to get oah environments/commands.
-[OpenAppHack (OAH) is built on top of opensource DevOps tools.
-OAH is a vendor neutral environment provisioning approach that enables rapid development and prototyping of open source solution.]

-For more details about oah-installar, please visit [github page](https://github.com/Be-Secure/oah-installer/blob/master/README.md) and for oah shell info, use [readme](https://github.com/Be-Secure/oah-shell/blob/master/README.md) for the same.

 oah-installer will help to install oah shell.
 The oah shell will provide oah commands to spin up different oah virtual machines.
 The oah-bes-vm is one of the many virtual machine that can be spun up using oah shell.
 Both installer and shell comes under OAH initiatives.